ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

   choice | allow | Allow a SSL client to renegotiate.

-  choice | secure | Abort any client initiated SSL re-negotiation attempt that does not use RFC 5746 Secure Re
+  choice | secure | Abort any client initiated SSL re-negotiation attempt that does not use RFC 5746.